tkbarb10/ADS508-GroupProject/notes.md

 - include sources in design doc and readme for all data sources
 - Will probably need a definitions sections for all the acronyms

-# Entities DF from ESA

-- I can connect this to objects but it'll take awhile, probably have that or similar data in the CelesTrek or Space-Track data

-# Celestrek

-- Scraped the lost object data from their webpage